Places to stay in Possum Kingdom Lake

 Set among the rolling hills and prairies of north central Texas, Possum Kingdom Lake is a vast reservoir lined by towering limestone cliffs, beachfront cabins, and stands of mesquite, oak, and juniper.
 Located around three hours west of the greater Dallas-Fort Worth area and nestled between two stretches of the Brazos River, the lake is a popular boating destination, its nearly 20,000 acres of surface area hidden among serpentine twists and turns and hidden inlets.
 Several lakeside communities offer docking services and access to bait shops, grocery stores, and even restaurants and bars.
 On the western edge of the lake, Possum Kingdom State Park is a remote swath of protected shoreline great for quiet hikes, cycling in the Palo Pinto Mountains, and bass fishing in the Brazos River.

-When is the best time to stay in a vacation rental in Possum Kingdom Lake?
+The best time to stay in a vacation rental in Possum Kingdom Lake

 The weather can be variable in this north central region of Texas.
 Summers on Possum Kingdom Lake are characterized by long, sunny days, hot temperatures, and high humidity; this time of year also sees most of the annual precipitation, with regular afternoon showers and the occasional thunderstorm to help cool things off.
 As winter descends on the region, temperatures can drop considerably, often approaching freezing but rarely dropping below it.
 And while the shoulder seasons can be too cold to enjoy many water activities, they can still be enjoyable for hiking in the state parks.
 There are several festivals and events in the area throughout the year, including the Possum Fest BBQ & Chili Cook-Off in early October.
 This two-day event in Graford, just east of the lake, hosts cooking competitions, live music, and plenty of Texas barbecue.

-What are the top things to do in Possum Kingdom Lake?
+Top things to do in Possum Kingdom Lake

 Possum Kingdom State Park